 Contact a Personal Injury Attorney

 Dealing directly with insurance companies can be a challenge.
 Insurance company personnel ordinarily look for ways to minimize their payout or deny a claim entirely.
 Considering the complexity of the language used in insurance contracts and the law governing the mandatory coverage of ride-sharing networks, having an experienced personal injury attorney by your side to guide you and handle the insurance claims process can bring favorable outcomes.

-In Las Vegas, Nevada, the personal injury lawyers at Bertoldo, Baker, Carter & Smith are dedicated to helping injured clients recover compensation that they truly deserve.
+In Las Vegas, Nevada, the personal injury lawyers at Bertoldo, Baker, Carter, Smith & Cullen are dedicated to helping injured clients recover compensation that they truly deserve.
 If you or someone you know suffered serious injuries in a crash involving an Uber or Lyft, let our skilled and experienced Las Vegas attorneys help you.